cloudxabide/jetsons.lab/README.md

 ### Data Flow
 #tbd# I should align these steps with the numeric representation in the image (below)

-1 Jetbot captures and stores images (separated in to a directoy labeled either "blocked" or "free") -> push images to Xavier NX for Model Training
+1. Jetbot captures and stores images (separated in to a directoy labeled either "blocked" or "free") -> push images to Xavier NX for Model Training
-1a push model back to Jetbot
+1a. push model back to Jetbot
-1b Jetbot executes learned model
+1b.
+Jetbot executes learned model
-2 Jetbot pushes event data to MQTT Rec on SNO
+2. Jetbot pushes event data to MQTT Rec on SNO
-3 AMQ ->  (TBC...)
+3. AMQ processes queue and... ->  (TBC...)

 ![MatrixLab - Autonoumous Edge Demo Environment - Data Flow](images/MATRIXLAB_-_Autonomous_Edge_Demo_Environment-DataFlow.png)